broadinstitute/viral-workshops/veme-ngs/alignment.md

  - Expand the workspace actions menu by clicking the round button with three dots (vertical ellipsis) in the upper right corner
  - Select **Clone**
  - In the modal dialog box that appears:
-  - Give the new (clone) workspace a descriptive `Workspace name` -- for the purposes of this workshop, include your initials or name in order to uniquely identify it (e.g. "VEME NGS 2023 Joe Smith").
+  - Give the new (clone) workspace a descriptive `Workspace name` -- for the purposes of this workshop, include your initials or name in order to uniquely identify it (e.g. "VEME NGS 2024 Jane Smith").
   - Set the `Billing project` to "veme-training" (if it isn't already).
   - Leave the `Bucket location` and `Description` as their default values.
   - **Do not check** the "workspace will have protected data" box, and **do not** select an Authorization domain -- these will (intentionally) make data access much more difficult, and selecting these options is unnecessary for most work on Terra, especially training workshops.